 Apart from her academic work, Dr. Saeed has made significant contributions to the community by spreading awareness amongst paediatricians and physicians about the importance of molecular screening of patients for classifying major metabolic diseases.
 This enables individualized management of patients and precision medication.
 She has personally helped and facilitated the molecular diagnosis of a number of patients attending local hospitals referred to her, on a compassionate basis.
 Her invaluable contributions to the field of monogenic obesity research continue to shed light on this complex health issue, and her ongoing work promises to bring further insights and breakthroughs.

-et al., 2023, High morbidity and mortality in children with untreated congenital deficiency of leptin or its receptor., Cell Rep Med
+et al., 2023, High morbidity and mortality in children with untreated congenital deficiency of leptin or its receptor, Cell Reports Medicine, Vol:4, ISSN:2666-3791

 et al., 2023, Biallelic Mutations in P4HTM Cause Syndromic Obesity., Diabetes, Vol:72, Pages:1228-1234

-et al., 2023, A rare human variant that disrupts GPR10 signalling causes weight gain in mice., Nat Commun, Vol:14
+et al., 2023, A rare human variant that disrupts GPR10 signalling causes weight gain in mice, Nature Communications, Vol:14

 et al., 2022, Rare Variant Analysis of Obesity-Associated Genes in Young Adults With Severe Obesity From a Consanguineous Population of Pakistan, Diabetes, Vol:71, ISSN:0012-1797, Pages:694-705